top of page

 • Before beginning to fish on any of the Society’s waters all anglers must have in their possession and carry a current EA licence and, either a valid day/guest ticket or current membership book and identity card.
 Failure to produce any of these documents, if requested to do so by a bailiff, may result in anglers being asked to leave the water.

 • Non fishing guests are not permitted on Society river venues.
 On other Society venues their names and addresses must be recorded by the accompanying angler in the on-site Guest Book.
-Guest Membership rules, other than rules A & B, apply to Non Fishing Guests.
+The guest must be fully accompanied by the member at all times when on land or water controlled by the Society.
+The member is fully responsible for the guest member at all times.

 • No uncooked seed baits may be used on the Society’s waters.